gajananan/integrity-shield-operator-update/HOW_TO_UPDATE_OPERATOR_BUNDLE.md

 3. Check the current ISHIELD_VERSION (e.g. ISHIELD_VERSION=0.1.7 ) in your local Integrity Shield directory where you updated version.

-4. Go to your local directory of cloned repository of community operators
+4. Go to your `community-operators` local directory of cloned repository of community operators

    ```
    cd community-operators/community-operators/integrity-shield-operator